Data Science: Natural Language Processing

 Ten years ago, we just dreamed about the possibility to have a translation service that could translate the whole text.
 Now we have this option in Google, Yandex, social networks, and many messengers.
 We have computer assistants to answer customer questions in banks, mobile services, railway stations, and more.
 NLP models assist doctors to diagnose diseases or prescribe medicines after a proper analysis of medical history.
 NLP helps process incoming documents for banks and insurance companies.

 – What are the main applications you are seeing clients explore with NLP?

 For a speech-to-text (and text-to-speech) task, the most powerful frameworks are commercial, like Google Speech to Text, Watson Speech to Text, and Yandex SpeechKit.
-For creating a chat bot (assistant), the best are Google Dialog Flow CX and IBM Watson Assistant.
+For creating a chatbot (assistant), the best is Google Dialog Flow CX and IBM Watson Assistant.
 For processing documents, I would choose SpaCy (free open source) and Apache UIMA (free).

 – Are there any situations that are more challenging?
 For example, how does it manage strong accents?

 Sure, there are some difficulties in each area.
 Accents in voice recognition are among them.
 Errors of OCR and misspellings in scanned document make problem too.
 Also, NLP models can process only one language at a time, while some documents can be multilingual, for example visa applications or international contracts.

 As to accents in voice recognition, key point for converting speech to text is to create a collection of voice records and train the model to understand the sense.
 So, if we want our application to understand some languages and accents, we need to find a number of records for each language, for each accent.
 But usually, we don’t need to start each project from scratch, as we already have some common services and frameworks.
 And commercial products like Google Text to Speech successfully resolve such problems.